Web Content Display

-Shri Parthasarathi Rajagopalachari (affectionately known as Chariji) was born on 24 July 1927 in Vayalur, near Chennai, in the south of India.
+Shri Parthasarathi Rajagopalachari (affectionately known as Chariji) was born in Vayalur, near Chennai, in the south of India.
 His father, Shri C. A. Rajagopalachari, was a railway executive.
 He lost his mother, Janaki, when he was barely five years old, shortly after the birth of his sister, who also died a few years later.
 Parthasarathi and his two younger brothers were brought up with great care by their father.
 Nonetheless, the loss of his mother had a profound effect upon the young Parthasarathi, leaving an emptiness that followed him into adulthood.

 Tracing the Roots